toolcast/ludio-docs/readme.md

 });
 ```

-The `start` will render an entry point - and later the actual ludio player - inside a a shadow root - to make sure ludio styles won't conflict with your page styles.
+The `start` will render an entry point and later the actual ludio player inside a a shadow root, to make sure ludio styles won't conflict with your page styles.